 This is the footage of installed stream bank fencing used for limiting stream access to livestock.
-The total amount of stream bank fencing is 34,140 feet.
-The average amount of stream bank fencing installed per farm is 2,008 feet with a range being from 0.0 feet to 8,000 feet.
-In addition 14 stabilized stream crossings/ access points were installed.
+The total amount of stream bank fencing is 31,600 feet, goal was 20,000 feet.
+The average amount of stream bank fencing installed per farm is 1,859 feet with a range being from 0.0 feet to 8,250 feet.
+In addition 16 stabilized stream crossings/ access points were installed, goal was 4 stream crossings.
 Stream bank fencing is important for improving water quality for both farm animals and aquatic ecosystems.